The Logitech G513 isn’t a direct sequel to the incredibly affordable Logitech G413, but rather a mid-range keyboard with the best linear key switch.

 This new Romer-G Linear Switch, according to Logitech, promises a quieter and 25% faster keystroke than competitors.
 After using the keyboard for about a week, we feel the peripheral maker has fully delivered on its claims, and has developed a key switch that’s better than the Cherry MX Red switch.

 Not only does it feel faster while gaming, the Romer-G Linear switch is something we actually enjoy typing on.
 Our biggest pet-peeve of reviewing keyboards with Cherry MX Red is they’re often not good for anything other than gaming and feel terrible to type anything beyond our Steam logins.

 The Logitech G513 is more of a step-up model than a true sequel to the Logitech G413.
 It’s higher-end price alone is enough to give us pause to check out other competing products, whereas its predecessor was easily the most well-equipped budget gaming keyboard.

-However, after extensive use of Logitech’s Romer-G Linear switches, we can’t imagine going back to a Cherry MX Red board.
-Despite the continued fumbles with the USB pass-through and lack of dedicated shortcuts, the quality and feel of this keyboard makes it well worth its asking price.
+However, after using the Logitech Romer-G Linear switches for a while, we can’t imagine going back to a Cherry MX Red board.
+Despite the issues that the USB pass through and lack of dedicated shortcuts bring, the quality and feel of this keyboard makes it well worth its asking price.

 Kevin Lee was a former computing reporter at TechRadar.
 Kevin is now the SEO Updates Editor at IGN based in New York.
 He handles all of the best of tech buying guides while also dipping his hand in the entertainment and games evergreen content.
 Kevin has over eight years of experience in the tech and games publications with previous bylines at Polygon, PC World, and more.
 Outside of work, Kevin is major movie buff of cult and bad films.
 He also regularly plays flight & space sim and racing games.
 IRL he's a fan of archery, axe throwing, and board games.